MSN in Nursing Education

 - Apply organizational, client-centered, and culturally appropriate concepts to clinical prevention and population care to identified populations

-MSN Nursing Education outcomes:
+MSN - Nursing Education Concentration Learning Outcomes:

 - Utilize pedagogical principles to develop, design, and revise an innovative nursing curriculum that promotes quality and safety in the delivery of nursing care and education.